top of page

 Updated: Apr 15

-In February 2022, the European Commission unveiled its proposal for the Corporate Sustainability Due Diligence Directive (CSDDD), introducing the concept of due diligence within the European Union.
+The European Commission has unveiled its proposal for the Corporate Sustainability Due Diligence Directive (CSDDD), introducing the concept of due diligence within the European Union.
 This directive aims to enhance the accountability of companies operating within the EU by requiring them to assess and anticipate the potential impacts of their activities, as well as those of their entire value chain, on the environment, human rights, and society.

 What is the Corporate Sustainability Due Diligence Directive?

 The Corporate Sustainability Due Diligence Directive (CSDDD) is a proposal from the European Commission to introduce mandatory due diligence across the EU.
 This directive will require companies to publish information on identified sustainability risks, including those from their suppliers, and to take measures to prevent these risks.
 It aims to ensure responsible corporate conduct in terms of sustainability, covering aspects such as human rights (compliance with the Universal Declaration of Human Rights) and the environment.
-The CSDDD is part of a broader approach to strengthen corporate transparency and accountability in relation to sustainability.
+The CSDDD is part of a broader approach to strengthening corporate transparency and accountability concerning sustainability.

-The CSDDD is aligned with the European Green Deal, a set of proposals to adapt EU policies to reduce greenhouse gas (GHG) emissions by at least 55% by 2030 compared to 1990 levels.
+The CSDDD aligns with the European Green Deal, a set of proposals aimed at adapting EU policies to reduce greenhouse gas (GHG) emissions by at least 55% by 2030, compared to 1990 levels.

 What is corporate due diligence?

-Corporate due diligence implies that companies carefully monitor their supply chains, assess the risks associated with their activities, and take corrective action if violations are identified.
-European law, through the CSDDD, aims to strengthen this obligation by imposing strict and common standards on EU companies to better control the legal risks associated with subcontracting, such as ensuring the health and safety of people and compliance with mandatory legal obligations.
+Corporate due diligence requires companies to carefully monitor their supply chains, assess the risks associated with their activities, and take corrective action if violations are identified.
+European law, through the CSDDD, aims to strengthen this obligation by imposing strict and uniform standards on EU companies to better manage the regulatory risks associated with subcontracting, such as ensuring the health and safety of people and compliance with mandatory legal obligations.

 What are the objectives of the CSDDD ?